 The coolest thing I’ve seen so far is a magnetic closure that makes using one hand even easier.
 But, a more important feature is a working head torch mount.

 Now, there are even helmets designed specifically for women!
-The Elia from Petzl, for example, is a prime example of such a development.
-It even has room in the back for a pony tail.
+They may have a smaller circumference or room in the back for a pony tail.
 Pretty cool if you’ve got long hair!

 Last but not least: ventilation